vcaldo/ralph/RALPH.md

 Ralph is designed to be resumable.
 If interrupted:

 1. Ralph shows the exact command to resume
+2. On restart, Ralph detects existing run files and resumes automatically
-2. Claude reads the existing `progress.txt` to understand what's been done
+3. Claude reads the existing progress file to understand what's been done
-3. Claude consults `TODO.md` to see remaining tasks
+4. Claude consults the TODO snapshot to see remaining tasks
-4. Execution continues from where it left off
+5. Metrics are loaded from the existing log to continue totals

+**How resume detection works:**

+Ralph looks for matching timestamped files with the same model:
+- `YYYY-MM-DD_HH-MM-SS_model_TODO.md` (snapshot)
+- `YYYY-MM-DD_HH-MM-SS_model_progress.txt`
+- `YYYY-MM-DD_HH-MM-SS_model_ralph_metrics.jsonl`

+If all three files exist with the same timestamp and model, Ralph resumes that run instead of starting fresh.
+This means:
+- Running with a different `--model` starts a new run
+- Each model gets its own set of run files
+- You can have parallel runs with different models in the same plan directory

-**Important:** The same `plan-dir` preserves all state.
+**Important:** The same `plan-dir` preserves all state per model.

 ### Completion Signal